microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ![consent dev tunnels](../../assets/images/custom-engine-04/consent-devtunnel.png)

-You'll be redirected to Azure AD, where you'll be asked to consent to the app's permissions.
+You'll be redirected to Entra ID, where you'll be asked to consent to the app's permissions.
 (You were directed there by public/auth-start.html which gets displayed when it found you hadn't consented).

 ![consent graph](../../assets/images/custom-engine-04/consent-graph.png)